State Fiscal Service of Ukraine: Reorganization

-In December 2018, Ukraine pledged to [the IMF] to consolidate the State fiscal service into two separate legal entities by the end of April 2019: the Tax service and the Customs service, both of which should report to the Minister of Finance.
+In December 2018, Ukraine pledged to [the IMF] to consolidate the State fiscal service into two separate legal entities by the end of April 2019: the Tax Service and the Customs Service, both of which should report to the Minister of Finance.

-On 18 December 2018, the Cabinet of Ministers adopted a resolution on the reorganization of the State fiscal service by dividing it into the State tax and State customs services.
-The draft resolution provides for the division of the DFS into'State tax service '(which will include the tax police units) and' State customs service ' as separate Central Executive bodies.
+On 18 December 2018, the Cabinet of Ministers adopted a resolution on the reorganization of the State Fiscal Service by dividing it into the State Tax and State Customs services.
+The draft resolution provides for the division of the SFS into 'State Tax Service' (which will include the tax police units) and 'State Customs Service' as separate Central Executive bodies.
 The Cabinet of Ministers will direct and coordinate the activities of these services through the Minister of Finance of Ukraine.

-On 6 March 2019 the Cabinet of Ministers approved the regulation on tax and customs service.
+On 6 March 2019, the Cabinet of Ministers approved the regulation on tax and customs service.

-On 3 October 2020 the (new) State Tax Service formed its territorial subdivisions.
+On 3 October 2020, the (new) State Tax Service formed its territorial subdivisions.
 The same day the organisation claimed "the final steps to ensure its functioning" would be taken "by the end of the year."